Special Report

 “As the Environmental Defence Society has pointed out, this is ministerial overreach.”

-The New Zealand Federation of Freshwater Anglers (NZFFA) is a politically independent, advocacy for trout and salmon recreational fishing, the habitat of rivers, lakes and streams and the environment generally.
+The New Zealand Federation of Freshwater Anglers (NZFFA) is a politically independent advocate for trout and salmon recreational fishing, the habitat of rivers, lakes and streams and the environment generally.

 The bill proposes by-passing the normal select committee process where the public can voice their concerns.
 It also privileges development over sustainability.